nsoul97/object_size_prediction/README.md

 # Object size prediction from hand movement using a single RGB sensor
 This is the official repository of the paper "Object size prediction from hand movement using a single RGB sensor".
-It contains the implementation, the dataset and the supplemental material our work.
+It contains the implementation, the dataset and the supplemental material of our work.

 If you find this useful, please cite:
 ```